top of page

 What is a Baker’s Cyst (also known as a popliteal cyst)?

 A Baker’s cyst is a swelling at the back of the knee due to fluid accumulation.
 A Baker’s cyst Knee can be an isolated problem, but usually, it is associated with a build-up of excess fluid within the knee joint itself (referred to as knee joint effusion), as some of the fluid may be pushed to the back of the knee.
-A Baker’s cyst knee is usually secondary to a knee joint condition that results in a build-up of fluid, such as knee joint inflammation (for example, in Rheumatoid arthritis), knee joint wear and tear (osteoarthritis), and meniscal and cartilage tears.
+A Baker’s cyst in the knee is usually secondary to a knee joint condition that results in a build-up of fluid, such as knee joint inflammation (for example, in Rheumatoid arthritis), knee joint wear and tear (osteoarthritis), and meniscal and cartilage tears.
 Baker’s cysts are benign (not aggressive or malignant) but can be large and painful, causing pressure and discomfort at the back of the knee.

 Other conditions that can be seen in association with a Baker’s Cyst are: